 The Impact of the COVID-19 Pandemic on the Demand for Density: Evidence from the U.S. Housing Market

-Cities are shaped by the strength of agglomeration and dispersion forces.
-We show that the COVID-19 pandemic has re-introduced disease transmission as a dispersion force in modern cities.
-We use detailed housing data to study the impact of the COVID-19 pandemic on the location demand for housing.
-We find that the pandemic has led to a sudden shift of housing demand away from neighborhoods with high population density.
-The reduced demand for density is driven partially by the diminished need of living close to telework-compatible jobs and the declining value of access to consumption amenities.
-Neighborhoods with high pre-COVID-19 home value also see a greater drop in housing demand.
-While the national housing market recovered after the initial dip, we show that the pandemic's negative effect on the demand for density persisted and strengthened, indicating that the reduction in the demand for density has persisted beyond an aggregate recovery of housing demand.
+We study the impact of the COVID-19 pandemic on the location demand for housing.
+We find that the pandemic has led to a shift in housing demand away from neighborhoods with high population density.
+The reduced demand for density is driven partially by the diminished need for living close to telework-compatible jobs and the declining value of access to consumption amenities.
+Neighborhoods with high pre-COVID-19 home values also see a greater drop in housing demand.
+We also find significant shift in housing demand away from large cities, though the magnitude is smaller.

 JEL Classification: R2, R3, I1